TF2Stadium/Helen/README.md

-# TeamPlayTF
+# TF2Stadium
-TeamPlayTF Server is the backend server component for the TeamPlay.tf project written in Go.
+TF2Stadium Server is the backend server component for the tf2stadium.com project written in Go.

 ### Setup
 The project uses MongoDB as a database.
 Default production account data can be found at `database/setup.txt`